Cocktails with coworkers after a long day. A six-pack of beer during the game or at the beach.

 - Alternative therapy: A range of experiential therapies are available that can engage recovery on artistic, physical, and interpersonal levels, allowing for unique ways of exploring experience and possibility in recovery.

-- Holistic treatments: Acupuncture, yoga, nutritional choices, herbs, and other treatments can augment a well-rounded alcohol treatment program.
+- Holistic treatments: Yoga, nutritional choices, herbs, and other treatments can augment a well-rounded alcohol treatment program.

 - Aftercare: Continued engagement with treatments and therapies can help the person to remain sober for a lifetime.